Ross Hauser MD

 Sports Medicine doctor for athletic injuries

 I am an avid athlete myself having completed five ironman triathlons – Ironman Coeur D’Alene in 2004, Ironman Canada in 2005, Ironman Florida in 2006, Ironman Arizona in 2007, and Lake Placid in 2008.
 I have always loved sports but decided to get serious about it when I started reaching middle age!
 Having two marathons under my belt, I ran five more!
 After a sports injury caused me to vary my training, I became an avid swimmer and cyclist.
 That sports injury actually allowed me to accomplish my dream of completing an Ironman Race.
 I continue to train in all three sports and have completed a number of ultramarathons, the longest of which was a 60 mile running event.
-I love working with athletes from all sports – especially because I have a treatment in my armamentarium that will get them back to their sports in no time!
-Treating athletes is very rewarding because I can also utilize a comprehensive approach and help them reach their peak physical performance through diet, supplements, as well as monitoring their blood pH and various blood tests to make sure that they have optimum physiology.
-Of course, as a sports medicine doctor, I love giving them Prolotherapy when they have injuries!
-It gets them back to training in a day or two and does not involve long recovery periods.
+As a sports medicine doctor, I love working with athletes from all types of athleteics – especially because I have a treatment in my armamentarium that will get them back to their sports in no time!

-Health Author: My wife Marion Hauser and I are the authors of the national best seller Prolo Your Pain Away, along with a number of other topical books on Prolotherapy.
+Health Author: My wife Marion Hauser and I are the authors of numerous books on Prolotherapy, including the bestseller Prolo Your Pain Away, along with a number of other topical books on Prolotherapy.
 Together we have also written Prolo Your Sports Injuries Away!
 Curing Sports Injuries and Enhancing Athletic Performance with Prolotherapy.
 This monster book discusses Prolotherapy for every sports injury imaginable, as well as other topics including nutrition, alternatives to surgery, x-rays, cortisone shots, MRIs and other aspects of sports medicine.
 It is one of the most comprehensive books on sports medicine available.
 Every athlete and/or trainer should have a copy.

 Lecturer/Speaker: Because of my love for the subject matter, I have become a well-known speaker and lecturer on Prolotherapy, sports medicine, and natural medicine.
 I am one of the authorities on Prolotherapy, and often speak on this topic to the lay public and medical community, as well as on the radio and blog talk radio.
 Because my wife and I developed the Hauser Diet concept, I have also spoken on this topic as well.
 The Hauser Diet book focuses on the importance of an individualized diet program for preventing and reversing disease, along with obtaining optimal health and fitness.
 Combine that with Prolotherapy, and you’ve got a great combination.

-Instructor: I am a preceptor for Bastyr University’s naturopathic medicine students and also for Midwestern University’s Physician Assistant Program.
-Many students have rotated and observed our clinic at work to gain knowledge in the practice of Prolotherapy and natural medicine.
+Instructor: I am a former preceptor for Bastyr University’s naturopathic medicine students and also for Midwestern University’s Physician Assistant Program.
+During those years, many students rotated and observed our clinic at work to gain knowledge in the practice of Prolotherapy and natural medicine.
 I have also trained and presented lectures to many MD’s, DOs, chiropractors, veterinarians, and other practitioners, on the technique and benefits of Hackett-Hemwall Prolotherapy.
 At this time the office is closed to taking new students or trainees.
+If you are interested in being added to our list for future training opportunities, please send me an email: email@example.com.